 What if reports indicate significant difficulties?

-If it appears a late start schedule would not alleviate conditions, affected schools will be closed.
-An emergency closure make up day is included in the calendar.
+If it appears a late start schedule would not alleviate conditions, schools may implement a distance-learning day or a full closure.
+An emergency closure make-up day is included in the calendar should a closure be necessary.
+Schools will notify students and parents regarding how that make-up day will proceed.

-Parents will be notified as soon as possible should a late start or a full closure be implemented.
+Parents will be notified as soon as possible should a late start, distance-learning day, or full closure be implemented.
 Please ensure your contact information listed on school records is accurate.
 The district’s website and social media accounts will also post emergency closure information.